6 things to do these school holidays on the Sunshine Coast

 2. Become a Grom

 Beach-loving families will love a tumble in the whitewash!
-Salt water is guaranteed way to get the giggles going.
+Salt water is a guaranteed way to get the giggles going.
 Time for family surf lessons?
 Find out which Sunshine Coast Surf School is for you.

-For endless cartwheeling space, enough sand to weigh down dad’s speedos and gentle waves for mum and bub relax in – visit Point Cartwright.
+For endless cartwheeling space, enough sand to weigh down dad’s speedos and gentle waves for mum and bub to relax in – visit Point Cartwright.
 This secluded beach space may appear rough at first, but venture halfway down and you’ll find a family-friendly rock pool that the kids will love to splash around in.

-3. kid-friendly eats
+3. Kid-friendly eats

 The Sunshine Coast is a goldmine for fresh produce, so why not culture your taste buds during your stay.
 Did someone say homemade strawberry ice-cream?
 Strawberry Fields is open every day between June and November, boasting fields of juicy strawberries that are just waiting to be picked by little hands.
 The pick-your-own experience also offers a cafe with all things strawberry.
-After a day on the go be sure to settle down for a kid-approved hearty meal at Noosa Boathouse.

-4. calling animal lovers
+4. Calling animal lovers

 The Wildlife Warriors at Australia Zoo are in full swing and performing action-packed shows every day of the holidays.
-You even have a chance to meet Bindi, Terri and Robert and of course get up close with the crocs.
+You even have a chance to meet Bindi, Terri and Robert and of course, get up close with the crocs.
 More of a warm and fuzzy type?
 Play with the cheeky otters or cuddle a koala and learn why they can sleep for up to 20 hours a day!

 5. #FITFAm Goals

 Want a more low-key way to keep active?
 Why not visit The Rock Face at the Sunshine Coast Recreation Centre.
 Let the kids burn off last night’s red lemonade while climbing up nine and a half metres high.
 Family of 3 or 5?
 Don’t stress, their tech-savvy automatic belay system means you don’t need a partner to climb.
-Tickets start from $11.35.